This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Washing the hair with water only gives you the much-needed time for you to determine what product works for your hair and what doesn’t.

-You will notice some changes in your hair the moment you stop using shampoos to clean your hair.
+You will notice some changes in your hair the moment you stop using shampoos.

 Traveling becomes more comfortable when you start washing your hair with water only.